Tilt-up Walls and Roofing • Important Facts & Guidelines

 All roofing contractors should know this, but you still see it happen.
 And when it does, the force of the ever-so-slightly moving tilt-up panels will either bend the termination bar or pop out the rivets securing the bar on one side of the joint or the other.

-When that happens the top of the flashing at that location can be left wide open, with no protection from the weather.
+When that happens the top of the flashing at that location can end up wide open, with no protection from the weather, providing rainwater a clear path into the building.

 About the Author